MiniCodeMonkey/fooder/readme.md

 ## Fooder

-Fooder allows you to order a ride via Über that stops at drive-through on the way
+Fooder allows you to order a ride via Uber that stops at drive-through on the way

 > Work in Progress